RainbowJM/css-to-the-rescue-2223/README.md

 - Linear-gradient
 - Repeating-linear-gradient

-I wanted to experiment with all six but at the end I chose to only use three.
+I wanted to experiment with all six, but in the end I chose to only use three.

-For the interaction I used `:has()`, basically I did that each time that you check a box it changes the background to teh gradient version.
+For the interaction I used `:has()`, basically I did that each time that you check a box it changes the background to the gradient version.
-Also I used the `:has()` for tha animation of almost all the shows.
+Also, I used the `:has()` for that animation of almost all the shows.

-This caused some color mixed that didnot match with what I wanted.
+This caused some color mixed that did not match with what I wanted.
 <img width="1352" alt="Screenshot 2023-03-08 at 10 11 46" src="https://user-images.githubusercontent.com/59873140/223720079-e3722845-e252-455d-8254-718ab239f5e6.png">

 <img width="1116" alt="Screenshot 2023-03-08 at 14 00 48" src="https://user-images.githubusercontent.com/59873140/223720101-c4f16fa7-2491-4f2c-b0ad-08362853bb4a.png">

 <img width="1108" alt="Screenshot 2023-03-08 at 14 01 04" src="https://user-images.githubusercontent.com/59873140/223720125-ff7fab7d-cb59-45f3-846d-ec3ef4cec81f.png">

-In the 4th show I did the show by using `clip-path`
+In the 4th show, I did the show by using `clip-path`

 ---
 # Week 4